Lookup Mapping (Target Lookup and Source Lookup)

 Different connectors have objects with complex structures.
 They have fields storing complex structured data, such as Invoice.Lines in QuickBooks or Products.Variants in Shopify.
 Skyvia allows mapping nested object fields in Import integrations.
 You can use Lookup to import data to a complex structured object from an object with a different structure.

-In this case, Source Lookup compares the Lookup key with the field in another source object and returns all the marching records in array format.
+In this case, Source Lookup compares the Lookup key with the field in another source object and returns all the matching records in array format.
 Then, you can map the fields of this array to the nested fields of the Target object.
 For example, each invoice line refers to the invoice by invoice ID.
 Lookup returns all the lines of the specific invoice.

 Example 1.
 Simple Lookup